Brennan Marion

-Brennan Randall Marion (born August 25, 1987) is an American college football coach and former player who currently serves as the head coach at Sacramento State.
-He has previously served as the offensive coordinator and quarterbacks coach at the University of Nevada, Las Vegas from 2023 to 2024.
+Brennan Randall Marion (born August 25, 1987) is an American college football coach and former player who is the offensive coordinator and quarterbacks coach at the University of Colorado Boulder.
+He previously served as the head coach at California State University, Sacramento (Sacramento State) in 2025 and was previously the offensive coordinator and quarterbacks coach at the University of Nevada, Las Vegas (UNLV) from 2023 to 2024.

 Marion played wide receiver and was signed by the Miami Dolphins as an undrafted free agent in 2009, but never played in an official game.
 He played college football for Foothill, De Anza, and Tulsa.
 He set the single-season NCAA FBS yards-per-catch record in a single season at 31.9 and finished as the NCAA career leader at 28.7 yards-per-catch.
 He had back-to-back 1,000-yard receiving seasons.

 Early life

-Marion started high school at Steel Valley, in Homestead, PA.
+Marion started high school at Steel Valley, in Homestead, Pennsylvania.
 Marion was a four-year letter winner in football, basketball, and track at Greensburg-Salem High School in Greensburg, Pennsylvania.
 As a senior, Marion had 23 receptions for 400 yards and four touchdowns.
 However, his only scholarship offer was a partial scholarship to Temple, and because of his low SAT scores, he decided to attend junior college.